flare-foundation/docs/docs/dev/tutorials/sc/address-validity.md

 Now send the proof to an `addressVerifier` smart contract for verification.
 This smart contract verifies the request by rebuilding the Merkle tree using the hashes returned in the `proof.data.merkleProof` object and comparing them to the Merkle root stored in the SC smart contract.

-In this tutorial, you used the [`IAddressValidityVerification`](IAddressValidityVerification.md) smart contract but Dapps can embed the same logic into their own smart contracts.
+In this tutorial, you used the [`IAddressValidityVerification`](IAddressValidityVerification.md) smart contract but dapps can embed the same logic into their own smart contracts.

 ```javascript linenums="133"
 --8<-- "samples/sc/AddressValidity.js:133:149"